whoiseatingallmypasta/PastaAI/README.md

 * List of heuristic Scores to code:

-** "total move difference"
+	* "total move difference"

-** score for knights 2 away from king
+	* score for knights 2 away from king

-** knights 1 away from king
+	* knights 1 away from king

-** bishops on an open diagonal
+	* bishops on an open diagonal

-** enemy has an exposed triagonal to king
+	* enemy has an exposed triagonal to king

-	#(multiplier for how many turns this is true)
+		*(multiplier for how many turns this is true)

-	#(boolean on if a queen is available)
+		*(boolean on if a queen is available)

-#6 exposed 2D time diagonal to king
+	* exposed 2D time diagonal to king

-	#multiplier on number of turns
+		*multiplier on number of turns

-	#multiplier on number of bishops and queens
+		*multiplier on number of bishops and queens

 # Big idea #2: "Hand tuning of what board states are considered"